-The speed and complexity of the Mobility workouts means that they have significant cognitive as well as physical benefits.
+The speed and complexity of the workouts means that they have significant cognitive as well as physical benefits.
 The level of concentration required in flow yoga strengthens networks in the brain that control mental efficiency, making these workouts great for improving concentration, focus and alertness.

 Flow yoga demands that you pay full attention and stay focussed to keep up with the quick succession of poses.
 As it's harder to get lost in thought, the routines become a form of moving meditation.
 The steady cycle of inhalations and exhalations provides you with an engaging mental focal point.
 Mental chatter falls away and your mind becomes calm and clear.
 Try to focus on your breath and the sensations in your body to help you stay present.